 Plus500 is one of the top trading platforms in the world.
 It’s well established, secure, and super popular – there's over 24 million users across the world.

-The platform is easy to use, packed with trading tools, and some great, unique features such as +Insights – where you get information (insights) based on other traders on the platform, such as what investments are trending, most profitable, most bought and sold etc – it's all very cool, and super useful.
+The platform is user friendly, packed with trading tools, and some great, unique features such as +Insights – where you get information (insights) based on other traders on the platform, such as what investments are trending, and which are most bought and sold etc – it's all very cool, and super useful.

 It’s low cost too (commission-free), and the customer service is excellent.
 It's the go-to trading platform for most traders.